Von der Leyen facing revolt over commissioner's 'Protecting European Way of Life' title | DW | 19.09.2019

 Vetting in October

-Members of the European Parliament (MEPs) start in early October their vetting of nominees for the influential 27-member commission.
+Members of the European Parliament (MEPs) start their vetting of nominees for the influential 27-member commission in early October.

 Greece's Schinas is nominated to become one of several commission vice presidents.
 His mandate would cover education, integration, migration and cross-border security.